 Advice for female trekkers on Kilimanjaro

-A few tips for women planning to climb Africa’s Highest Mountain
+Tips, advice and information for women planning to climb Africa’s Highest Mountain

 How safe is it for women on Kilimanjaro and in Tanzania?

 The first thing to point out is that I have never heard of any cases of women being attacked on the mountain.

 There has been the odd rumour.
 But they’ve always turned out to be nothing more than that: rumours.